New Jersey Resources (NYSE:NJR) Issues FY 2021 Earnings Guidance

-New Jersey Resources (NYSE:NJR) issued an update on its FY 2021 earnings guidance on Thursday morning.
+New Jersey Resources (NYSE:NJR) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $2.100-$2.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.120.
 The company issued revenue guidance of -.

-New Jersey Resources (NYSE:NJR) last announced its earnings results on Thursday, August 5th.
-The utilities provider reported ($0.15) EPS for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.08).
-New Jersey Resources had a net margin of 8.02% and a return on equity of 14.52%.
-The firm had revenue of $367.59 million for the quarter, compared to analyst estimates of $371.53 million.
-During the same period in the previous year, the company earned ($0.06) EPS.
-New Jersey Resources’s revenue was up 23.0% compared to the same quarter last year.
-As a group, equities analysts forecast that New Jersey Resources will post 2.15 EPS for the current fiscal year.

-A number of equities analysts have commented on NJR shares.
-JPMorgan Chase & Co. started coverage on New Jersey Resources in a report on Monday, May 3rd.
-They set a neutral rating and a $43.00 target price for the company.
-Mizuho upped their price target on New Jersey Resources from $44.00 to $45.00 and gave the company a buy rating in a research report on Thursday, May 27th.
+A number of brokerages have recently weighed in on NJR.
+Mizuho raised their price objective on New Jersey Resources from $44.00 to $45.00 and gave the company a buy rating in a research report on Thursday, May 27th.
 They noted that the move was a valuation call.
-Zacks Investment Research lowered New Jersey Resources from a buy rating to a hold rating in a research report on Thursday.
-Finally, Bank of America lowered New Jersey Resources from a neutral rating to an underperform rating and set a $39.00 price target for the company. in a research report on Friday, June 25th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company.
-The stock presently has a consensus rating of Hold and an average target price of $42.60.
+Bank of America downgraded shares of New Jersey Resources from a neutral rating to an underperform rating and set a $39.00 price target for the company. in a report on Friday, June 25th.
+Zacks Investment Research downgraded shares of New Jersey Resources from a buy rating to a hold rating in a report on Thursday, August 19th.
+Finally, JPMorgan Chase & Co. initiated coverage on shares of New Jersey Resources in a report on Monday, May 3rd.
+They issued a neutral rating and a $43.00 price target for the company.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company’s stock.
+New Jersey Resources currently has a consensus rating of Hold and an average price target of $42.60.

+The business also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
+Stockholders of record on Monday, September 20th will be given a dividend of $0.3325 per share.
+This represents a $1.33 dividend on an annualized basis and a dividend yield of 3.58%.
+The ex-dividend date is Friday, September 17th.
+New Jersey Resources’s dividend payout ratio (DPR) is presently 64.56%.

-In related news, Director M William Howard, Jr. sold 3,078 shares of the stock in a transaction that occurred on Thursday, May 27th.
-The stock was sold at an average price of $42.79, for a total value of $131,707.62.
-Following the completion of the transaction, the director now directly owns 14,257 shares in the company, valued at $610,057.03.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, VP Timothy F. Shea sold 10,001 shares of the stock in a transaction that occurred on Wednesday, June 23rd.
-The stock was sold at an average price of $41.35, for a total value of $413,541.35.
-Following the completion of the transaction, the vice president now owns 58,406 shares of the company’s stock, valued at $2,415,088.10.
-The disclosure for this sale can be found here.
-0.61% of the stock is owned by corporate insiders.
+In related news, VP Timothy F. Shea sold 10,001 shares of New Jersey Resources stock in a transaction that occurred on Wednesday, June 23rd.
+The shares were sold at an average price of $41.35, for a total transaction of $413,541.35.
+Following the transaction, the vice president now directly owns 58,406 shares of the company’s stock, valued at $2,415,088.10.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Company insiders own 0.61% of the company’s stock.

+A hedge fund recently raised its stake in New Jersey Resources stock.
+Morgan Stanley boosted its holdings in shares of New Jersey Resources Co.
+(NYSE:NJR) by 99.8% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 413,407 shares of the utilities provider’s stock after buying an additional 206,460 shares during the quarter.
+Morgan Stanley owned approximately 0.43% of New Jersey Resources worth $16,357,000 as of its most recent SEC filing.
+64.25% of the stock is currently owned by institutional investors and hedge funds.

 New Jersey Resources Corporation, an energy services holding company, provides regulated gas distribution, and retail and wholesale energy services.
 The company operates through four segments: Natural Gas Distribution, Clean Energy Ventures, Energy Services, and Storage and Transportation.
 The Natural Gas Distribution segment offers regulated retail natural gas services to approximately 558,000 residential and commercial customers in central and northern New Jersey; provides storage management services; and participates in the off-system sales and capacity release markets.